Agents of Atlas: Characters

-The Inhuman Pakistani-American superheroine Ms. Marvel was offered membership along with the other Protectors, but left to rejoin her original team the Champions in New York before she could accept the offer.
+The Pakistani-American polymorph Ms. Marvel was given membership along with the other Protectors, but left to rejoin the Champions.
 M-41 Zu, a mystically enhanced android created by Jimmy and the Atlas foundation, briefly joined the team under the guise of the Hawaiian volcano goddess Pele.
 The Immortal Monkey King Sun Wukong of the Ascendants briefly assisted the team as well.

-When most of the Agents are summoned to the portal city of Pan, they are introduced to the current Giant-Man, Raz Malhotra, who is informally recruited into Atlas by Amadeus when rejecting Mike Nguyen's offer to become Pan's protectors.
+When most of the Agents are summoned to the portal city of Pan, they are introduced to the current Giant-Man, Raz Malhotra, who is recruited into Atlas by Amadeus when rejecting Mike Nguyen's offer to become Pan's protectors.
 Following the Atlantis Attacks storyline, Brawn and Shang-Chi leave the team while Issac Ikeda, the Protector of Pan, officially joins the team.

+During the joint venture between Shang-Chi's Five Weapons Society and the Atlas Foundation to take down Crossfire, Brawn and Ms. Marvel rejoin while Sister Dagger and Leiko Wu are recruited.

 Fictional team biography

-The group was formed in Spring 1958 by Federal Bureau of Investigation agent Jimmy Woo to rescue President Dwight D. Eisenhower from the villainous Yellow Claw.
+The group was formed in spring 1958 by Federal Bureau of Investigation agent Jimmy Woo to rescue President Dwight D. Eisenhower from Yellow Claw.
 Woo first recruits Venus and Marvel Boy.
 He then tries to recruit Namora, who declines but tells Woo where to find a broken but potentially useful robot named M-11.
-While Marvel Boy fixes M-11, Woo asks Jann of the Jungle to take Marvel Boy to extend an invitation to the Gorilla-Man, who accepts Woo's offer.
-The group quickly rescues President Eisenhower and remains together for six months until the federal government, deciding the public is not ready for such a group, disbands it and classifies information about it.
+While Marvel Boy fixes M-11, Woo asks Jann of the Jungle to take Marvel Boy to extend an invitation to Gorilla-Man, who accepts Woo's offer.
+The group quickly rescues Eisenhower and remains together for six months until the federal government, deciding the public is not ready for such a group, disbands the Agents of Atlas.
 Years later, Woo, by now a high-ranking agent of S.H.I.E.L.D., attempts a secret raid of a group identified as the Atlas Foundation.
 Going AWOL and taking several other willing agents with him, Woo invades an Atlas location, resulting in all of the recruits being killed.
 Woo himself is critically burned and loses his higher brain functions.
-The Gorilla-Man, by now also a S.H.I.E.L.D. agent, gives the organization a record of the 1950s team, of which S.H.I.E.L.D. had no knowledge, and rescues Woo with the aid of M-11 and Marvel Boy, who can only restore Woo to his 1958 self.
+Gorilla-Man, also a S.H.I.E.L.D. agent, gives the organization a record of the 1950s team, of which S.H.I.E.L.D. had no knowledge, and rescues Woo with the aid of M-11 and Marvel Boy.
 Namora, whom the group believed dead, is located by the Agents and joins the group.
-The team learns M-11 is a double agent for the Yellow Claw, and that Venus is one of the legendary Sirens given flesh, not the Venus/Aphrodite of mythological legend.
+The team learns M-11 is a double agent for the Yellow Claw, and that Venus is a Sirens.